 “Hearsay Train” is an EP of versions of some songs from “Trump” before their lyrics were completely obliterated, plus one song, “I’m Not In a Bind” that didn’t really fit with “Trump” or 2018’s “Neuroplasticity.”

-I started composing songs that ended up on this album in the middle of creating the concept album, “Making Better Choices” for the thesis of my Master of Counselling degree.
+I started composing songs that ended up on this album in the middle of creating the “Making Better Choices” triptych of albums for the thesis of my Master of Counselling degree.
 Through “Making Better Choices” I exhumed and acknowledged the steady strum of trauma and loss (brought by complications of my budding [homo]sexuality, and the concurrent AIDS crisis) I experienced up to the beginning of my 30s.
 With nearly every song, I cried – over the loss, but more so over my new appreciation for the ways I and the people around me struggled to find and tend and grow something of beauty… something to cherish and protect amid the rejection and loss.

 A lot of the songs on this album are about or reflecting on experiences that happened within the timeframe of the “Jimmy” song on “Making Better Choices.”
 A complex and rich time (that the song barely grazes)… no doubt both because of all the shit that went down, and because it occurred in my “memory bump.”

 I was also doing and reflecting on my masters in counselling practicum internship while I was working on this album… so, there are parallels and correlations and observations on that practice entangled with my personal experience.

 2013 – 2015

 The first song to emerge, “What did I say?” was shocking, but playful.
 Unintentionally it was also autobiographical.

 The next song, “Stupid Fucking Loneliness,” continued to be autobiographical, but was at least as stark as the heaviest pieces on my recent albums.
 The next song, “Poisoned Mind,” was intentionally playful and now intentionally autobiographical (about my earliest memories) as well, as was the song that came after that, “Nut Job.”